What you'll need to export animals, products of animal origin and animal by-products in a no-deal Brexit.

 Goods will only be able to enter the EU through a BIP designated for the specific consignment.

-At the moment there is no BIP in Calais.
-BIPs are under construction with the intention of the French authorities to be operational by the end of March.
-You should check the list of existing BIPs in the EU and consider how to redirect your trade route if necessary.
+BIPs are currently being built to be ready for when the UK leaves the EU.
+Check the list of existing BIPs in the EU and consider how to redirect your trade route if necessary.

 EU listing for exporters and suppliers

-- supplies other UK establishments that export these goods to the EU
+- supply other UK establishments that export these goods to the EU

 Documents for transporters